Cycle training in Swindon

 Free Bike security marking

 Whilst not “training”, it’s still useful to know that FREE security marking of bikes takes place in Swindon.
-Take your bike to Recycles on Princes Street, or the Hub cafe on Fleet Street in Swindon town centre and they will mark it so that it will be registered with Bikeregister.com
+Take your bike to Recycles on Princes Street in Swindon town centre during their opening hours and they will mark it so that it will be registered with Bikeregister.com